 I love that.
 You are responsible for the ripple you create.
 It is your job to make sure you’re casting your community in the correct light and that you’re not allowing it to harm others.
 If it is harming them, you have to act.

 I’ve watched plenty of Web communities rot and die.
 We all have.
 Site X launches, serves as a really valuable hub of information for a while, and then devolves when the cool kids come in to spam it with their own nonsense.
 We’ve seen it happen on Sphinn and we’ve seen it happen on lots of other online communities.
 It’s rare that the community managers are able to step in, remove the issue, and put things back on a healthy course.
 But with proper moderation and butt kicking, it can.
 I’ll use SEOmoz as an example of a community I think has done a fantastic job of this.
-Not long ago Patrick Sexton congratulated SEOmoz on the refreshed feeling inside the community saying that he felt comfortable there again (I echoed a similar sentiment).
+Not long ago Patrick Sexton congratulated SEOmoz on the refreshed feeling inside the community saying that he felt comfortable there again.
 But that’s rare.
 And it doesn’t happen by itself.
 SEOmoz made it happen.

 Yesterday Michael Gray argued that you can’t maintain a community Web site without heavy moderation and trusted editors guiding the content.
 I couldn’t agree more.
 It’s like the old saying goes: spare the rod, spoil the child community.

 I’m going to be more aware of the ripples that Outspoken is casting out and doing my best to guide the content and the discussions in a productive direction.
 Because I think the people here deserve that.
 I also invite you to be more active calling out behavior you think doesn’t belong.
 Together that’s how we’ll keep this space great.
 I give Sphinn major kudos for being so transparent with their own issue and vowing to make it better.